orca-pet3910/Notepy/README.md

 # Notepy
-simpliest notepad you can ever find
+simplest notepad you can ever find

 `// RedibleSky   - helper / uploader`